Jorgelzn/Seshat/README.md

 Future features:

-- Generation of world graph from unstructured data
+- Generation of graph from unstructured data
-- Tooling system for the interaction between the model and the graph
+- Tooling system for the interaction with graphs